Somnambulist 128GB

 On the endurance testing front:

-- Sample #1’s first error was a single bit flip, in a single sector, during round 768.
+• Sample #1’s first error was a single bit flip, in a single sector, during round 768.
 It has survived about another 1,500 read/write cycles before it made itself read-only.

-- Sample #2’s first error was a string of bit flip errors affecting 120 sectors during round 204.
-It has survived 2,121 read/write cycles in total so far.
+• Sample #2’s first error was a string of bit flip errors affecting 120 sectors during round 204.
+It survived 3,049 read/write cycles before it made itself read-only.

-On a random side note, it was pointed out that the word “somnambulist” roughly means “someone who sleepwalks”.
-It definitely felt like there was some sleepwalking involved in the creation of these cards.
+(On a random side note, it was pointed out that the word “somnambulist” roughly means “someone who sleepwalks”.
+It definitely felt like there was some sleepwalking involved in the creation of these cards.)